cmatthews20/pytest-regression-plus/main.md

 ## 3.3 - Running and Selecting Tests

 To run the tests/suite, run the `pytest` executable.
 Calling `pytest` on the command line without any arguments - by default starts in working dir, searches recursively in sub-directories to find available tests, and runs all of them.
 The executable can be run with the `-s` flag since `pytest` wants to hide a lot of output to keep things clean.
-A directory, file, or specific test can also be provided to the executable
+A directory, file, or specific test can also be provided to the executable.

 ```bash
 # Run all tests